The Good Side of Kamma

 Starting with generosity: It’s because we have choices that generosity has meaning.
 If we didn’t have choices, if the world were just like a windup clock or windup toy, then people would be windup clocks and windup toys.
 If they gave something to you, it’d be like a windup toy carrying something over and plopping it down in front of you.
 It wouldn’t have any meaning at all.

-But it’s because each person has the choice to do that or not to do that, that’s why generosity has meaning.
+But it’s because each person has the choice to give or not to give, that’s why generosity has meaning.
 And you can see from yourself, the times when you’ve chosen to be generous.
 Try to think back to the first time you gave a gift that wasn’t mandatory, i.e., it wasn’t a Christmas present, it wasn’t bar mitzvah present, it wasn’t a birthday present.
 On a totally random day in the calendar, you saw something you had and you wanted to give it to somebody.
 You gave it, and it felt good.
 That’s the kind of feeling you should have around the teaching on kamma.

 The same with the teachings on gratitude: You realize that, to be kind, you have to go out of your way.
 It isn’t the easiest thing in the world to be kind.
 Your parents didn’t throw you away the first time you started crying non-stop and making a terror of yourself.
 They got up in the middle of the night.
 They looked after you.
 Night after night after night, not because they had to, but because they wanted to, even though it was hard.